This guide is based on UK law. It was last updated in September 2010.

 Before an order is placed, the seller must provide the following, "in a clear, comprehensible and unambiguous manner":

-- the technical steps to follow to conclude the contract;
+• the different technical steps to follow to conclude the contract;

-- whether or not the concluded contract will be filed and whether it will be permanently accessible;
+• whether or not the concluded contract will be filed by the service provider and whether it will be accessible;

-- the technical means for identifying and correcting input errors prior to placing orders;
+• the technical means for identifying and correcting input errors prior to the placing of the order; and

-- languages offered for the conclusion of the contract;
+• the languages offered for the conclusion of the contract.

 Placing of the order

-Note that you are not required to accept the order at this point.
-It is sufficient – and prudent – to say that "Your order has been received and is now being processed" or words to that effect, rather than "Your order has been accepted."
+Note that suppliers are not required to accept the order at this point.
+It is sufficient – and prudent – to say that "Your order has been received and is now being processed" or words to that effect, rather than "Your order has been accepted".

 Liability of intermediaries